Rigidity of Circle Packings with Flexible Radii: Infinitesimal Rigidity

-In this case, the matrix has a 3-dimensional kernel, and 1-dimensional cokernel.
-Theorem \ref{firstOrderDuality} from next section tells us this packing is infinitesimally rigid since the only vector in its cokernel satisfy some linear constraints.
-It is useful to first define the concept of a stress when talking about the cokernel of $R_e(\mathbf{p})$:
+In this case, the matrix has a 3-dimensional kernel and a 1-dimensional cokernel.
+Theorem \ref{firstOrderDuality} on the next page tells us that this packing is infinitesimally rigid since the only vector in its cokernel satisfies some linear constraints.
+It is useful to first define the concept of stress when talking about the cokernel of $R_e(\mathbf{p})$: